-&quot;The time deadline indicated here for the bidder to submit documentation indicating compliance with the criteria may be adjusted by the Owner, adopting either a standard for all projects or changing it on a projectby-project basis.
+&lt;sup>11 The time deadline indicated here for the bidder to submit documentation indicating compliance with the criteria may be adjusted by the Owner, adopting either a standard for all projects or changing it on a project-by-project basis.

-&lt;sup>12 The time deadline for a bidder to appeal a determination that they are not responsible, as indicated here, may be modified by the Owner, adopting either a standard for all projects or changing it on a project-byproject manager, etc.?
-Be specific.
-Think through the difference between a requirement for a company versus a person, and what is most important.
-For example, is it important that the company have certain experience even if it does not currently have employees with the specific knowledge and experience desired?
-Likewise, if a company has not done this type of work before, but they have hired personnel with the necessary experience, is this acceptable?
+&lt;sup>12 The time deadline for a bidder to appeal a determination that they are not responsible, as indicated here, may be modified by the Owner, adopting either a standard for all projects or changing it on a project-by-project basis.

 &lt;sup>13 This two-day period of time may not be reduced.
 It is required in RCW 39.04.350 (3) (d).
-Updated November 16, 2017 October

-- Describe the specific experience the bidder must have: how many years, doing what type of work, what certifications must they or workers have, how recent must the experience be, etc. - Language must be clear and specific.
-Do not use undefined terms such as "recent experience" or "similar work." - An Owner may develop Supplemental Bidder Responsibility Criteria that are relevant to and applied to all projects. - Owners are encouraged to discuss proposed Supplemental Bidder Responsibility Criteria with other Owners, with consultants, and with others involved in the construction industry in order to help gauge the reasonableness of the criteria and how many bidders would meet the criteria. - The most challenging, but also, in many instances, the most pertinent of Supplemental Bidder Responsibility Criteria relates to assessing the Bidder's qualifications by questioning the Bidder's "Completion of Similar Projects."
+• The most challenging, but also, in many instances, the most pertinent of Supplemental Bidder Responsibility Criteria relates to assessing the Bidder's qualifications by questioning the Bidder's "Completion of Similar Projects."
 The key to writing, fair and relevant Supplemental Bidder Responsibility Criteria involving completion of similar projects is "balance."
 The interests of the public agency of having a qualified contractor build the project should be weighed against ensuring sufficient competition to protect the taxpaying public.
-The public agency's interest is to ensure that the contractor selected the build the project has adequate experience such that the project is performed safely, and completed in a timely manner and within budget.
+The public agency's interest is to ensure that the contractor selected the build the project has adequate experience such that the project is performed safely and completed in a timely manner and within budget.
 That expectation must be balanced against the taxpaying public's interest in ensuring that the responsibility criteria are such that they foster competition.
 This challenge is difficult to describe in guidelines.